Motion capture: Methods and systems

 Motion tracking or motion capture started as a photogrammetric analysis tool in biomechanics research in the 1970s and 1980s, and expanded into education, training, sports and recently computer animation for television, cinema, and video games as the technology matured.
 Since the 20th century, the performer has to wear markers near each joint to identify the motion by the positions or angles between the markers.
 Acoustic, inertial, LED, magnetic or reflective markers, or combinations of any of these, are tracked, optimally at least two times the frequency rate of the desired motion.
 The resolution of the system is important in both the spatial resolution and temporal resolution as motion blur causes almost the same problems as low resolution.
 Since the beginning of the 21st century - and because of the rapid growth of technology - new methods have been developed.
 Most modern systems can extract the silhouette of the performer from the background.
 Afterwards all joint angles are calculated by fitting in a mathematical model into the silhouette.
-For movements you can't see a change of the silhouette, there are hybrid systems available that can do both (marker and silhouette), but with less marker.
+For movements you can not see a change of the silhouette, there are hybrid systems available that can do both (marker and silhouette), but with less marker.
 In robotics, some motion capture systems are based on simultaneous localization and mapping.